About the Journal

 The Editorial Team of the Journal of Contemporary MInistry is comprised of:

-• Associate Professor Jon Newton, Editor
+• Associate Professor Tim Mullen, Editor

 • Ashley Manly, Manager